 If you are practicing and you notice that you are beginning to cry when singing, you may want to focus on this blog post, especially if you are getting ready to perform.

-Many singers mistakenly believe that crying while performing is a bad thing, yet there are two sides to every coin.
 On the one hand, if you cry while singing, you may express your feelings via your voice, which is a huge benefit.

 This article will address the various reasons why singing to music might make you cry and the best ways to overcome crying while singing.
 Let’s start.